 What you need to know about Hosted PBX

 Hosted PBX, in essence, is a reliable, cost-effective digital business phone system, based in the Cloud.
-And since it’s hosted, your service provider will be responsible for all external infrastructure, technical support, maintenance and upgrades.
+And since it’s hosted, your service provider will be responsible for all external infrastructure, technical support, maintenance, and upgrades.
 The host will handle any hiccups with your service, so you can rest easy, and know your concerns will be taken care of.
 This allows you to save precious internal resources for more important things – like getting new clients.
-It’s also incredibly affordable compared to traditional PBX systems, because the required infrastructure is minimal.
+It’s also incredibly affordable compared to traditional PBX systems because the required infrastructure is minimal.

 What you’ll need

 To set up Hosted PBX service, you’ll still need some internal equipment (sorry).
 You’ll need a router, very good broadband Internet, and phones/headsets.
-Most telecom service providers have some equipment available for lease, so look into this option if it interests to you (which might give you access to newer IP telephone technology, at a bargain).
+Most telecom service providers have some equipment available for lease, so look into this option if it interests you (which might give you access to newer IP telephone technology, at a bargain).
 Traditional phones also work with hosted PBX service, although most users report better functionality with IP telephony.

-The most important thing to set up when establishing Hosted PBX service is a strong broadband Internet connection that is not contended.
+The most important thing to set up when establishing Hosted PBX service is a strong broadband Internet connection that has not contended.
 This means you need powerful service that is not shared with other users.
 This ensures your call quality remains high, and that your Cloud connection is strong enough to support your needs.